Lowe’s Companies (NYSE:LOW) Posts Quarterly Earnings Results, Beats Estimates By $0.08 EPS

 Lowe’s Companies Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, August 3rd.
-Shareholders of record on Wednesday, July 20th were paid a $1.05 dividend.
-This represents a $4.20 annualized dividend and a yield of 1.94%.
-The ex-dividend date was Tuesday, July 19th.
-This is an increase from Lowe’s Companies’s previous quarterly dividend of $0.80.
-Lowe’s Companies’s dividend payout ratio is currently 33.10%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, August 3rd.
+Shareholders of record on Wednesday, July 20th were given a dividend of $1.05 per share.
+The ex-dividend date of this dividend was Tuesday, July 19th.
+This is a positive change from Lowe’s Companies’s previous quarterly dividend of $0.80.
+This represents a $4.20 dividend on an annualized basis and a yield of 1.94%.
+Lowe’s Companies’s payout ratio is 33.10%.

 Lowe's Companies, Inc, together with its subsidiaries, operates as a home improvement retailer in the United States and internationally.
 The company offers a line of products for construction, maintenance, repair, remodeling, and decorating.
 It provides home improvement products, such as appliances, seasonal and outdoor living, lawn and garden, lumber, kitchens and bath, tools, paint, millwork, hardware, flooring, rough plumbing, building materials, décor, lighting, and electrical.